beamable/UnrealSDK/Docs/docs/user-reference/beamable-services/content.md

 # Content System

-Beamable Content System is a read-only (at runtime) arbitrary data store that allows you to define arbitrary JSON-serialized data for use at runtime.
+Beamable Content System is a read-only (at runtime) arbitrary data store that allows you to define arbitrary JSON-serialized _content objects_ for use at runtime.
 Several of Beamable's own managed features also use content in some way or another.

+## Overview

+The system is manifest-based.
+This means:

+- That a **manifest** is an list of published content objects in a realm indexed by their content ids.
+- That publishing a **manifest** means first uploading all the individual content objects to Beamable and, after that, uploading a manifest that knows all where each content lives.
+- That downloading a **manifest** does not necessarily imply downloading the individual content object jsons (more information below).

-The system is manifest-based and has no server-side schema enforcing (which means you are solely responsible for maintaining backward compatibility for your custom content objects).
+We don't provide server-side schema enforcing which means you are solely responsible for maintaining backward compatibility for your custom content objects.

-Each individual content object in each manifest is identified by an ID with the format
+Each individual content object in each manifest is identified by an ID with the format below:
-below:

 > ContentTypeId.ContentName